SAP-archive/teched2021-developer-keynote/section/first-steps-ai/README.md

 ![BTP_BER_Free](btp_ber_freeplan.png)

 Once the setup is done you download the service_key which you need to interact with the BER service from your application.
+Put the downloaded service-key into the folder [__service_key__](__service_key__).

 ![service_key](service_key.png)

 Now since the service is up and running, we can start with the fun part and program our first AI inference call.
+The jupyter notebook you can find here [pretrained_model_inference.ipynb](pretrained_model_inference.ipynb)
 Therefore I'm using the python client SDK provided by the Business Entity Recognition service that you can get from [pypi.org](https://pypi.org/project/sap-business-entity-recognition-client-library/#description).
 Btw we also offer this for the other AI capabilities mentioned before.

 `pip install sap-business-entity-recognition-client-library`